JamesRBDev/hook-talk/README.md

-# hook-talk
+# Hook Talk
-Allows you to talk as any Discord webhook, provided you have its url.
+A small web application that allows you to input the URL for any Discord webhook and send messages as it.